We remove abandoned or nuisance vehicles that are not being used, or may be a danger to the public.

 If the vehicle is not classified as abandoned we are unable to remove it.

 If you wish to park your vehicle on the highway your vehicle must be taxed even if you are not using the vehicle.
+Your vehicle must remain in a road worthy condition.
 Alternatively arrange for your vehicle to be stored off the highway.
 To do this you must obtain a SORN (Statutory Off Road Notification).